jgonzaga35/Dungeon-Aurora/assumptions.md

 - The Sun Stone can be used in place of Treasure and if there is both Treasure and the Sun Stone in inventory to build a buildable entity, the Treasure will be ket.
 - The only exception to the above is when crafting the Sceptre buildable entity, in which the Sun Stone cannot be used interchangably with Treasure when crafting with recipes that include both the Sun Stone and Treasure.

+## Sceptre
+- When the player has the scepter and a coin available the scepter is used to bribe mercenaries to avoid spending coins.

 ## Battles